disaster123/ea-news-proxy/README.md

    ```
    127.0.0.1 ec.forexprostools.com
+   127.0.0.1 nfs.faireconomy.media
    ```

 4. **Save the File:**

    Save the changes and close Notepad.

-This configuration ensures that requests to `ec.forexprostools.com` are redirected to your local proxy server.
+This configuration ensures that requests to `ec.forexprostools.com` and `nfs.faireconomy.media` are redirected to your local proxy server.

 ## Add to Windows Autostart